Grants for Starting a New Child Care Facility in Maine

 - Participating in the USDA Child and Adult Care Food Program

-Applications are accepted on a rolling basis through August 31, 2023, or until all funds are awarded or whichever occurs first.
+Applications are accepted on a rolling basis through July 31, 2024, or until all funds are awarded or whichever occurs first.
 There are two steps to the process.
 Child Care Facility Start-Up Application 1 includes the basic requirements to be licensed and may take several days to complete.
-Upon completion and Acceptance of Child Care Facility Start-Up Application 1, candidates will receive Child Care Facility Start-Up Application 2, which includes a business and renovation plan plus a financial forecast.
+Upon completion and Acceptance of Child Care Facility Start-Up Application 1, candidates will be invited to complete Child Care Facility Start-Up Application 2, which includes a business and project plan plus an expense estimate.